fabiohsv-cit/ciandt-components-i18n/README.md

      ...
    }]);
    ```
-   - if moment component is used the method setLanguage will change moment locale
+   - if moment.js component is used the method setLanguage will change its locale
    - if you use angular filters, like date and currency, the $locale will be changed and the format will work

 3. **Translate**